Tehmina124/Emotion-Recognition-from-Speech/README.md

 The system analyzes speech audio and predicts the most likely emotional pattern from the speaker's voice.

-The project uses the **RAVDESS Speech Emotion Dataset** and extracts important audio features including **MFCC, Chroma and Mel Spectrogram features**.
+The project uses the **RAVDESS Speech Emotion Dataset** and extracts important audio features including **MFCC, Chroma and Mel features**.

 A **Random Forest Classifier** is trained on these features to recognize seven different emotions.

-The application provides an interactive Streamlit dashboard with audio analysis, emotion prediction, confidence scores, visualizations, batch analysis, model performance and prediction history.
+The application provides an interactive Streamlit dashboard with:

+* 🎧 Audio input
+* 🎭 Emotion prediction
+* 📊 Confidence scores
+* 🎵 Audio analysis
+* 📈 Visualizations
+* 🤖 AI insights
+* 📦 Batch analysis
+* 🔬 Explainable AI
+* 📊 Model performance
+* 🕒 Prediction history
+* 📄 Report generation

 > ⚠️ **Important:** The model predicts acoustic patterns in speech.
 It does not directly determine a person's actual internal emotional state.